prajwalgatti/DRL-Navigation/Report.md

 The goal set of the agent is to reach +13 points as average reward of the last 100 episodes.
 The current solution manages to reach the goal after 400-500 episodes and keep improving over 17 points.

+The saved weights can be found [here.](https://github.com/prajwalgatti/DRL-Navigation/tree/master/saved_weights)

+## Some ideas for future work

+* Search for better hyperparameters of algorithm as well as neural network
+* Implement prioritized experience replay mechanism